Limitations on Expression

 Unlike content-based regulations, which are subject to strict scrutiny, content-neutral restrictions will not be found unconstitutional

-“provided that they are justified without reference to the content of the regulated speech, that they serve a significant governmental interest, and that in so doing they leave open ample alternative channels for communication of the information.”-Virginia Pharmacy at 771.
+“provided that they are justified without reference to the content of the regulated speech, that they serve a significant governmental interest, and that in so doing they leave open ample alternative channels for communication of the information.”-

 Content-neutral regulations are also called “time, place and manner restrictions,” as the regulation seeks not to limit any particular type of speech, but merely to regulate the circumstances under which the speech may take place.